avikskr/market-basket-analysis/README.md

 The output of the 1st job is fed to the input of the 2nd job.

-#Further Improvement can be done:
+#Further Improvement can be done :
     * maven/gradle can be used for automatic build.
     * The two map-reduce jobs can be chained together, so that they can run one after another with a single command.
     * support and/or confidence threshold values can be set dynamically by taking command line argument.